aelam/HTTPLiveStreaming-1/README.md

 - RTP Client is working. but timecode is not sure right.

-- AAC timestamps is not working perfectly. (iOS.
-Mac OS X was not checked)

 # TODO #

 - MPEG4 container format support

 - MPEG2-TS container format support

-- Checking RTP timestamp and AAC timestamp issue

 # LICENSE #